erikpukinskis/prototype-narrative-editor/README.md

 The compiler
 ------------

-This is sort of the whole point of this project.
-You're reading this nicely formatted, linear document that includes not just the code but a structure for understanding the code.
-But we also want to be able to run the code, because that's what code is for!
+This is sort of the whole point of this strange little app.
+You're reading this nice, linear narrative and all the code that made it show up.
+But we also want to be able to run that code.
+That's what code is for!

-In order for that to happen, we need something that understands this Markdown file you are reading, with filenames and blocks of code and can turn those into actual files.
-Here's some javascript that does the trick, which is in a file called `compile.js`.
+In order for that to happen, we need something that understands this Markdown file you are reading, with all it's file names and blocks of code, and can spit out actual files.
+Here's some javascript that does the trick.
+It's in a file called `compile.js`.

 It's a bit of a doozie.
 Don't worry about understanding it all just yet: